Guide To Delta SkyMiles Lifetime Million Miler Status

 Compared to American and United, I’d say Delta’s million miler program is right in the middle in terms of value:

-- American’s million miler program is the worst, as you can only earn up to AAdvantage Platinum status
+• American’s million miler program is the worst, as you can “only” earn up to Executive Platinum status, and that requires five million lifetime miles (the same that’s required for Delta 360 status)

-With the changes to Delta’s lifetime elite status program, I’d say Delta is more closely aligned with United than American, but the program still isn’t quite as good.
+With the 2024 updates to Delta’s lifetime elite status program, I’d say Delta is more closely aligned with United than American, but the program still isn’t quite as good.

 Bottom line